The Egg Donation Process

 Step 6: The Retrieval

 Donors are able to donate up to six (6) times per the current American Society of Reproductive Medicine’s (ASRM’s) guidelines.
 Please note that these guidelines are recommendations, not rules.
 More and more clinics are open to additional donations and will discuss that with donors on a case by case basis.
-Since egg donation is such a rewarding experience, many of our donors asked to be made available on the site right away!
+Since egg donation is such a rewarding experience, many of our donors have asked to be made available on the site right away!